joshdelg/cs240lx-25spr/README.md

   - make a digital analyzer (printk for electricity) where you get the error rate down to a small number of nanoseconds

-If we have more kernel hackers some subset of:
-  - network bootloader
-  - make an actual OS that ties all the stuff together.
-  - small distributed system
-  - distributed file system
-  - actual clean fat32 r/w so can do distributed file system, firmware updates.
-  - processes that migrate from one pi to another.
-  - FUSE file system interface.

 And a few different communication protocols:
   - how fast can send/recv data over gpio pins b/n two pis?
   - over IR